elastic/kibana/src/ui/ui_i18n/README.md

 - `setDefaultLocale(locale: string)` - tells the library which language to fallback when missing translations
 - `getDefaultLocale()` - returns the default locale
-- `defineFormats(formats: object)` - supply a set of options to the underlying formatter
+- `defineFormats(formats: object)` - supplies a set of options to the underlying formatter

-The translation `service` provides the only one method:
+The translation `service` provides only one method:
 - `translate(id: string, [{values: object, defaultMessage: string}])` – translate message by id

-The translation `filter` has the following syntax:
+The translation `filter` is used for attributes translation and has the following syntax:
 ```
 {{'translationId' | i18n[:{ values: object, defaultMessage: string }]}}
 ```